anettabako91/Spotify_Postman---Manual_testing/README.md

 - And much more!
 You can find a complete list of available endpoints in the API Reference.

 ### Getting started with Web API - request an access token
+The access token is a string which contains the credentials and permissions that can be used to access a given resource (e.g artists, albums or tracks) or user's data (e.g your profile or your playlists).
 1. Firstly, you need to create a new Spotify account.

 2. Login to the Spotify Developer Dashboard, click on the Create an app button and enter the following information(just example):